#1666 closed enhancement (implemented)

 What if datalen == 1 or even 0?

-- if evbuffer_get_length() returns something >1 the while condition is true
+if evbuffer_get_length() returns something >1 the while condition

 - 0: if want_length == 0 -- if first parse_socks() call set *want_length_out=0 -- won't happen - 0: if evbuffer_get_length() returns 0 -- won't happen since (2) - v.iov_len of the last chunk - something >= n -- never < 2